ndsev/zswag/README.md

 ## Components

-The zswag repository contains two main libraries which provide OpenAPI layers for zserio Python and C++ clients.
-For Python, there is even a generic zserio OpenAPI server layer.
+The zswag repository provides OpenAPI layers for zserio services across multiple platforms: Python, C++, and Java clients.
+For Python, there is also a generic zserio OpenAPI server layer.

 The following UML diagram provides a more in-depth overview: